Edwin McMillan: Discovery of neptunium

 Following the discovery of nuclear fission in uranium by Otto Hahn and Fritz Strassmann in 1939, McMillan began experimenting with uranium.
-He bombarded it with neutrons produced in the Radiation Laboratory's 37 in cyclotron through bombarding beryllium with deuterons.
-In addition to the nuclear fission products reported by Hahn and Strassmann, they detected two unusual radioactive isotopes, one with a half-life of about 2.3 days, and the other with one of around 23 minutes.
+He bombarded it with neutrons produced in the Radiation Laboratory's 37 in cyclotron by bombarding beryllium with deuterons.
+In addition to the nuclear fission products reported by Hahn and Strassmann, they detected two unusual radioactive isotopes, one with a half-life of about 2.3 days, and the other of around 23 minutes.
 McMillan identified the short-lived isotope as uranium-239, which had been reported by Hahn and Strassmann.
 McMillan suspected that the other was an isotope of a new, undiscovered element, with an atomic number of 93.

 At the time it was believed that element 93 would have similar chemistry to rhenium, so he began working with Emilio Segrè, an expert on that element from his discovery of its homolog technetium.
 Both scientists began their work using the prevailing theory, but Segrè rapidly determined that McMillan's sample was not at all similar to rhenium.
 Instead, when he reacted it with hydrogen fluoride (HF) with a strong oxidizing agent present, it behaved like members of the rare-earth elements.
 Since these comprise a large percentage of fission products, Segrè and McMillan decided that the half-life must have been simply another fission product, titling the article "An Unsuccessful Search for Transuranium Elements".

 McMillan realized that his 1939 work with Segrè had failed to test the chemical reactions of the radioactive source with sufficient rigor.
 In a new experiment, McMillan tried subjecting the unknown substance to HF in the presence of a reducing agent, something he had not done before.
 This reaction resulted in the sample precipitating with the HF, an action that definitively ruled out the possibility that the unknown substance was a rare earth.
 In May 1940, Philip Abelson from the Carnegie Institute in Washington, DC, who had independently also attempted to separate the isotope with the 2.3-day half-life, visited Berkeley for a short vacation, and they began to collaborate.
 Abelson observed that the isotope with the 2.3-day half-life did not have chemistry like any known element, but was more similar to uranium than a rare earth.
 This allowed the source to be isolated and later, in 1945, led to the classification of the actinide series.
 As a final step, McMillan and Abelson prepared a much larger sample of bombarded uranium that had a prominent 23-minute half-life from ^{239}U and demonstrated conclusively that the unknown 2.3-day half-life increased in strength in concert with a decrease in the 23-minute activity through the following reaction: